dorktype/LICE/README.md

 -   There is no support for copying structures, or passing structures by copy through functions.

--   String concatenation for adjacent strings, and other preprocessor-aware operations aren't supported since there isn't a preprocessor stage.
+-   String concatenation for adjacent strings isn't supported.

+-   There is no preprocessor.

 -   Taking the address of a structure for assigning to structure field of pointer type of that same structure isn't supported.